 Add broth and bring to a boil.
 Reduce heat to medium-low and simmer until just tender, about 10-12 minutes.

-Add the apricots, mint and parsley.
 Re-season with salt and pepper if desired.
+Add the apricots, sliced almonds mint and parsley.
 Serve.

 I state that this can serve two.
 If appetites are smaller, or the cornish hens are especially generous, this will serve 4, by slicing the finished birds in half.

 Feel free to swap out the veggies for the couscous.
 If you only have carrots and zucchini, go for it.
 What about roasted pieces of pumpkin or squash added to the finished couscous before you add the apricots and almonds?
 Yumm!